axiao23/BryanRanger--Enhancing-Newborn-Health-Assessment/README.md

 ### U-NET Model:
 [UNet/](UNet/)

 The U-Net Model and corresponding architecture are detailed in this repository.
 Linear layers are added to the traditional U-Net architecture to achieve a regression task.
+Downsampling and upsampling layers are defined in the model.
 Ultrasound images are cropped, reshaped, and converted to tensor format.
 The tensor channels are then passed through the model and trained using a 5-fold cross-validation technique.
 An independent test set is then used to create predictions.
 The ground truth and predictions are compared to generate a final MAPE score.
 Various augmentation and preprocessing techniques are also detailed in this section.

 ### Grad-CAM:
 [Grad-CAM/](Grad-CAM/)